 As a mac user, I usually select the wifi network, enter the password and connect, but sometimes illogical errors appear and I do not know what to do.

-The wifi network requires a WPA2 password
+Most Common Fixes to “the wifi network requires a WPA2 password”

 I spent an hour trying to figure out what’s wrong, there’s a lot of advice on this problem and it’s been persistent.
 I tried all of the usual suggestions without any success: